JMMackenzie/CC-News-Tools/README.md

 If you are just looking for the raw corpus and query data, you can download it from [AARNET CloudStor](https://cloudstor.aarnet.edu.au/plus/s/M8BvXxe6faLZ4uE).

+We also provide a [Common Index File Format (CIFF)](https://github.com/osirrc/ciff) blob built from an [Anserini](https://github.com/castorini/anserini) index of CC-News-En at the same URL.

 ## Credits
 The CC-News-En corpus is derived from the CC-News crawl, which is made possible by the [Common Crawl Foundation](https://commoncrawl.org/).